-Fundamentals of European Law - Prof. Ulrico Agnati (lecture hours: 30; 6 ECTS).
+European Legal Roots - Prof. Ulrico Agnati (lecture hours: 30; 6 ECTS).

 The aim of the course is to identify the main features into the developing of the European law.
 The analysis will follow the historical evolution of the following topics, along a cross-cultural comparison between the western “secular-grounded” legal tradition and eastern legal experiences of religious Laws: 1.
 Religious and Secular Law; 2.
 Religious Legal Traditions; 3.
 Secular Law and Public institutions; 4.
 The relationship between individual and the 'State'; 5.
 The creation of civic rules.

 History of Italian Foreign Policy - Prof. Bruno Pierri (lecture hours: 30; 6 ECTS).

 The course aims at providing the students with the main issues and concepts of the history of Italian foreign policy, with a particular focus on Fascist policy of power, as well as the relationships with the colonial realities of those times.
 Moreover, it is planned to examine history methodology through strict critical and scientific criteria.
 As a matter of fact, it is a question of a “treaty” between professors and students, dealing with contents issues and methods of survey within a history inter-disciplinary educational training.